-- Disconnect AC Power from Laptop
+- Disconnect AC power from Laptop

 - Shutdown Your laptop

-- Remove battery from the laptop.
+- Remove the battery from the laptop.

 - Connect AC Power back without battery

-- Startup your Windows.
+- Start up your Windows.

-- Right Click My Computer > Properties > Hardware
+- Right-click My Computer > Properties > Hardware

-- Click On Device Manger button
+- Click On Device Manager button

 - Click on Battery+ mark to expand it.